 The Pay-As-Cut Sale

 Selling timber on a “pay-as-cut” basis means the seller is paid on a per unit (tons, cords, board feet) basis.
 The timber is cut, hauled to market, scaled or weighed; then the seller is paid based on that volume determination.
-This method is typically used for selective harvests, tracts where a short-term contract is needed, tracts with no legal (temporary) access, or stands where sale volumes are hard to determine (due to terrain, understory, etc.) with certainty before cutting.
+This method is typically used for thinnings and selective harvests, short-term contracts, tracts with no legal (temporary) access, or stands where sale volumes are difficult to determine due to terrain, understory, etc.

-- Assuming the forest products are separated and merchandised correctly, the seller is paid exactly what the timber is worth.
+- Assuming the forest products are separated and merchandised correctly, the seller is paid exactly what the timber is worth, based on the agreed upon per unit prices.

-- Allows for a short contract cutting period since the buyer hasn’t paid you money upfront.
+- Allows for a shorter contract cutting period since the buyer hasn’t paid you money upfront.

 - The seller assumes all of the risks for loss due to poor product merchandising, theft, trees left uncut, waste, insects, and storm damage.